 It is created through the heating and compression of organic materials over a long period of time.
 Most of the oil we extract today comes from the remains of pre–historic algae and zooplankton whose remains settled on the bottom of an Ocean or Lake.
 Over time this organic material combined with mud and was then heated to high temperatures from the pressure created by heavy layers of sediment.
 This process, known as “Diagenesis“, changes the chemical composition fist into a waxy compound called “Kerogen“ and then, with increased heat, into a liquid through a process called “Catagenesis”.

-Organic compounds like Nitrogen, Oxygen and Sulfur typically make–up between 6%–10% of it.
-While metals such as Copper, Nickel, Vanadium and Iron account for less than 1% of the total composition.
+Organic compounds like Nitrogen (N), Oxygen (O) and Sulfur (S) typically make–up between 6%–10% of it.
+While metals such as Copper (Cu), Nickel (Ni), Vanadium (V) and Iron (Fe) account for less than 1% of the total composition.

 Russian Export Blend Crude Oil (“REBCO”) is coming in two main qualities, Urals Blend and Siberian Light.
 Siberian Light has a lower Sulfur content and lower viscosity that Urals Blend.
 It is a mixture of crude oils consisting of Siberian Light with high Sulfur oils produced in Russia’s European regions.

-Eastern Siberian Pacific Pipeline Crude Oil (“ESPO”) is the 4,188km long ESPO (Eastern Siberia Pacific Ocean) oil pipeline exports crude oil from Russia to the Asian Pacific markets of Japan, China and Korea.
+Eastern Siberian Pacific Pipeline Oil (“ESPO”) is the 4,188km long ESPO (Eastern Siberia Pacific Ocean) oil pipeline exports crude oil from Russia to the Asian Pacific markets of Japan, China and Korea.

 The pipeline was built by the Russian company Transneft in two phases.
 It stretches from Taishet to Kozmino, via Kazachinskoe, Skovorodino and Perevoznaya.
 The first phase of the pipeline was completed in 2009 and the second phase was completed in December 2012.
 Transneft also operates the pipeline.

-Heavy Crude Oil: It is referred to as “Heavy” because its density or specific gravity is higher than that of light crude oil.
+Heavy Crude Oil: It is referred to as “Heavy” because its density or specific gravity is higher than that of light grade.
 It has been defined as any liquid petroleum with an API gravity less than 20º.
-Physical properties that differ between heavy crude oils and lighter grades.
+Physical properties that differ between heavy grade oils and lighter grades.
 It includes higher viscosity and specific gravity, as well as heavier molecular composition.